loic-lb/SparseXMIL/README.md

 The argument `--annotated_data` is used to specify the csv file containing the id of the slides for the interpretation experiments (to avoid running the interpretation experiments on all the slides).
-The csv file is available in the [onedrive repository](https://centralesupelec-my.sharepoint.com/:u:/g/personal/loic_le-bescond_centralesupelec_fr/EUT0qiy0t1lIppKHN3_PGTQBnO0X_et0tElqxP860YsvzA?e=cR4pWq).
+The csv file is available in the [dataset](dataset/BRCA/subtyping/) folder.
 The argument `--save_heatmaps` is used to save the heatmaps produced by the interpretation experiments as .npy files, and the argument `--save_mask_contours` similarly saves the mask of the tissue for each slide (both are necessary to run the evaluation script).
 You may remove these arguments when evaluation is not needed to save disk space.

 You may now evaluate the interpretation experiments by running the following command: